 “I would wish that you might see the silent heath that I see through the window here, because such a thing soothes one and inspires more faith, resignation, calm work.”
 Read the complete letter

-In this period, Vincent wrote little about his living and working conditions or the innkeeper and his family.
-Instead, he wrote to his brother mainly about whether or not Theo should keep working for Goupil & Cie in Paris.
-Vincent spoke of the art dealers in extremely negative terms and argued that Theo should become a painter and join him in Drenthe; that way, Vincent would have someone to talk to about art.
-But Theo chose to remain in Paris.
+During this time, Vincent wrote little about his living and working conditions or the innkeeper and his family.
+Instead, he mainly wrote his brother about whether or not Theo should keep working for Goupil & Cie in Paris.
+Vincent spoke of the art dealers in an extremely negative manner and argued that Theo should become a painter and join him in Drenthe.
+That way, Vincent would have someone to talk to about art.
+Theo, however, chose to remain in Paris.

-Though Vincent’s relationship with his parents had cooled, he had stayed in touch with them.
-On 4 December, he walked back to Hoogeveen, and the following day he boarded a train to go to his parents’ house in Nuenen.
-The reasons are not entirely clear.
+Although Vincent’s relationship with his parents had chilled, he did stay in touch with them.
+On 4 December, he walked back to Hoogeveen and the following day he boarded a train to go to his parents’ house in Nuenen.
+The reasons for this departure are not entirely clear.
 He was probably not feeling well, perhaps because of the gloomy weather.
-The cost of living was also a strain; Drenthe was not as cheap as he had hoped, and his financial straits and inability to afford art supplies must have had an effect.
+The cost of living was also a strain; Drenthe was not as cheap as he had hoped and his financial straits and inability to afford art supplies must have had a crippling effect.
 Loneliness and the lack of contact with fellow artists may also have played a role.
-In later letters, Vincent expressed the wish to return to Drenthe someday, but he never did.
+In later letters, Vincent expressed his wish to return to Drenthe someday but he never did.